Exploring Student-AI Interactions in Vibe Coding: Background and Literature Review

 \subsection{Research on Vibe Coding}

-In this section, we explore how vibe coding has been defined, summarize the existing research on vibe coding, and compare vibe coding to agentic coding as well as first-generation coding with generative AI.
+In this section, we explore how vibe coding has been defined, summarize the existing research on vibe coding, and compare vibe coding to first-generation coding with generative AI and agentic coding.